politicalphysicist/politicalphysicist.github.io/content/Politics/corbynVenezuela.md

 Summary: The struggle for socialism is international and the success or failure of left-wing governments in other countries affect what happens here.
 As such, the ongoing degeneration of the Chavez's Bolivarian Revolution in Venezuela have been deeply disheartening and given the right yet another trope with which to attack the Labour left.
 Status: Draft

 The struggle for socialism is international and the success or failure of left-wing governments in other countries affect what happens here.
-As such, the ongoing degeneration of the Chavez's Bolivarian Revolution in Venezuela have been deeply disheartening and given the right yet another trope with which to attack the Labour left.
+As such, the ongoing degeneration of the Chavez's Bolivarian Revolution in Venezuela have been deeply disheartening and give the right yet another narrative with which to attack the Labour left.

 Comparisons of Corbyn with Chavez and Maduro are silly.
 The policies in Labour's manifesto were similar to those of Germany or Scandinavia,